eonx-com/easy-monorepo/packages/EasyUtils/readme.md

 ### CollectorHelper::filterByClass()

-The use case used above to explain the `convertToArray()` method is really common (at least in our projects :smiley: ), this is why this helper comes with a method to do it for you.
+The use case of filtering by class (used above to explain the `convertToArray()` method) is very common (at least in our projects :smiley: ), which is why `CollectorHelper` provides the `filterByClass()` method to do it for you.

-The example is exactly the same as for the last method, you have an `iterable` and you want to make sure each item is an instance of a specific class/interface, use `filterByClass()`!
+The following example is the same as for the `convertToArray()` method above.
+If you have an `iterable` and you want to ensure each item is an instance of a specific class/interface, use the `filterByClass()` method!

 ```php
 use App\Domain\WorkerInterface;